serverwentdown/dns64/README.md

 * [ ] Follow CNAME records
 * [ ] Make resolver DNSSEC aware
 * [ ] Improve test coverage
+* [ ] Improve the hooking method
+  - At the moment, the plugin hijacks WriteMsg and does the modifications on the message being written.
+This very likely can break other plugins especially plugins like DNSSEC.
+  - [ ] What position should the plugin be?

 ## Usage